T of C

 No name or inscription |

-In the case of the former, the extraneous noise is usually a buzzing sound caused by an unevenness in the qin surface under the strings.
-It may be necessary to use something thicker such as part of a toothpick (for aesthetic reasons you might consider coloring it to the same shade as the bridge), or even having the bridge professionally raised by the addition of a matching piece of appropriate hard wood.3
+Meanwhile, in the image of the top of the qin you can see some extra silk string running along the bridge under several strings; this is to eliminate or reduce the normal zayin sound.
+Here the extraneous noise is usually a buzzing sound caused by an unevenness in the qin surface under the strings.
+In such cases it may be necessary to use something thicker than string, such as part of a toothpick (for aesthetic reasons you might consider coloring it to the same shade as the bridge), or even having the bridge professionally raised by the addition of a matching piece of appropriate hard wood.

-The latter extraneous noise is often more like a high-pitch ringing sound.
-Re-stringing the qin or simply tuning it slightly higher or lower may cause this to go away.
+With both the high-pitch ringing sound and the normal lower-pitched buzzing sound re-stringing the qin or simply tuning it slightly higher or lower may cause this to go away.
 In some cases it might be better to insert the extra piece or pieces of string close to the feet, or simply to take the end of a string (it must be somewhat long after wrapping it around the foot and tying it) and tuck it underneath.
 It may be necessary also, or instead, to isolate the strings from each other by threading the piece of string so that it goes between them.

 Footnotes (Shorthand references are explained on a